robmarkcole/HASS-data-detective/README.md

     CPU times: user 11.7 s, sys: 12.8 s, total: 24.4 s Wall time: 1min 1s

-We now have the raw data in a Pandas dataframe, and must use another class to process raw data into a format suitable for plotting and processing.
+We now have the raw data in a Pandas dataframe on the `master_df` attribute.
+We must use another class to process this data into a format suitable for plotting and processing.
 There are separate classes for numerical and binary sensors, which allows them to both implement a `plot` method correctly.

 ## NumericalSensors class
 The `NumericalSensors` class is for formatting numerical data.
 Create a dataframe with formatted numerical data like so: